-Today, five decades later, WMU remains one of the few public institutions in the country with an interdisciplinary M.A. in medieval studies.
+Today, nearly six decades later, WMU remains one of the few public institutions in the country with an interdisciplinary M.A. in medieval studies.
 The degree requirements are intended to provide graduate students with the basic tools and skills necessary for specialized scholarly research as well as with an understanding of and an appreciation for interdisciplinary aspects of the study of medieval culture.

 WMU faculty affiliated with the Medieval Institute are drawn from the departments of comparative religion, English, history, Spanish and world languages and literatures in the College of Arts and Sciences; from the Frostic School of Art and the Department of Theatre in the College of Fine Arts; and from the University Libraries.

 In addition to administering the graduate program in medieval studies, the Medieval Institute offers an undergraduate minor program, fosters research in all areas of medieval culture and sponsors a publications program for the dissemination of such research.